Last updated 25 November

 Need up-to-date information on Government Business Support schemes?

-Perhaps you have been ‘furloughed’ and are uncertain how this is all doing to work out?
-Or you may be self-employed and unsure what assistance is available to you?
+Perhaps you have been ‘furloughed’, or are self-employed and unsure what assistance is available to you?

-On 8 July the Chancellor made his ‘Summer Statement’.
-For an update of the most recent changes in grants, loans, furlough and other financial support as relevant to Eden District check out this updated document (10 July).
+With the start of Lockdown 2.0 a number of support schemes have been modified/extended.
+For an update on the most recent changes in grants, loans, furlough and other financial support available in our are check out this updated document (9 November).

 The Farmer Network have launched a support line for coronavirus.
 They can offer farmers advice and support on topics including support schemes, sourcing supplies, preparing contingency plans and finding emergency labour.
 The helpline number is 01768 818865.